 What are web-safe fonts?

 In most online text editors you tend to find the same, small set of available fonts.
 Why a small set and why only these fonts?
 Because they are the ones typically installed on your device.
 These are the fonts that are normally referred to as "web-safe" fonts.
 Sometimes they are also called "default" or "system" fonts as well.

 As you can imagine, the resulting list of installed fonts can vary greatly from device to device.
-There is a subset of fonts, however, that are considered a minimum common denominator as they are almost always found.
-Those are what we refer to as web safe fonts:
+There is a subset of fonts, however, that is considered a common denominator as they are almost always found on any device.
+Those are what we refer to as web-safe fonts:

 - "safe" because they are available on pretty much every device.

 - "web" because they are used when editing documents online.

 In the BEE editor, you will find these web-safe fonts at the top of any font selection tool.
 They are:

 - Lucida Sans